hydroGR/evalhyd/__source/r/functions/evalhyd--evalp.rst

    :Parameters:

       q_obs
-         A numeric vector (or numeric matrix) of streamflow observations.
+         A numeric array of streamflow observations.
+         shape: (sites, time)

       q_prd
-         A numeric vector (or numeric matrix) of streamflow prediction.
+         A numeric array of streamflow predictions.
+         shape: (sites, lead times, members, time)

       metrics
-         A character vector of evaluation metrics to be computed.
+         A string vector of evaluation metrics to be computed.
+         shape: (metrics,)

       q_thr, optional
-         A numeric vector of streamflow thresholds to consider for the metrics assessing the prediction of exceedance events.
+         A numeric array of streamflow thresholds to consider for the metrics assessing the prediction of exceedance events.
-         If not provided, set to default value as an empty vector.
+         If the number of thresholds differs across sites, `NA` can be set as threshold for those sites with fewer thresholds.
+         shape: (sites, thresholds)

       t_msk, optional
-        A logical matrix of masks to generate temporal subsets of the whole streamflow time series (where True/False is used for the time steps to include/discard in a given subset).
+         A logical array of masks to generate temporal subsets of the whole streamflow time series (where True/False is used for the time steps to include/discard in a given subset).
 If not provided, no subset is performed and only one set of metrics is returned corresponding to the whole time series.
 If provided, as many sets of metrics are returned as they are masks provided.
+         shape: (sites, subsets, time)

    :Returns:

       A list of numeric arrays containing evaluation metrics computed in the same order as given in *metrics*.
+      shape: [(sites, lead times, subsets, {quantiles,} {thresholds,}
+      {components}), ...]

    :Examples: